HongyuHe/text-adventure/docs/assignment3.md

 Maximum number of words for this section: 2000

+---
+---
+**EngineStateMachine implements both the state machine and singleton patterns**
+---
+---

 ## Class diagram
 Author(s): `name of the team member(s) responsible for this section`